marko-knoebl/slides/sections/react/10-introduction-and-overview/11-react-overview-en.md

 ## State-based / declarative

 - data model which describes the entire application state
-- user interactions change the data model, causing the view to update automatically
+- user interactions change the state, causing the UI to update automatically

 ## State-based / declarative